yippee-ki-yay/gitbro/README.md

 - What branch am I at?

 ```
-gitbro what branch am I at???
+'gitbro what branch am I at???'
 ```

 - List commits (real nice)